 Kingsley Fletcher, a North Carolina preacher, also known as HRM King Adamtey I, saw the power of praying and fasting.
 In his book “When Kings Pray and Fast,” Pastor Kingsley relates several stories of miracles after they prayed and fasted.

-Master Cleanse* is a 75 years old recipe that non-religious people practice for better health and mental acuity.
-A person who wants to feel good, among other health concerns, should fast for seven days and take only this concoction: 1 part water, 1 part Lemon, a dash of Cayenne, and real Maple syrup to sweeten.
+Master Cleanse* is a 75 years old recipe for better health and mental acuity.
+It’s a mixture of 1 part water, 1 part Lemon, a dash of Cayenne, and real Maple syrup to sweeten.
+Drink as much as you want for 5 to 7 straight days.
+The first 3 days are difficult.
+On the third day, detox begins.

 * Fasting is a willing abstinence or reduction from some or all food, drink, or both, for a period of time.
 Breaking your fast should be slow.
 It’s not recommended for children.
 Consult your Physician if you have symptoms or concerns.